-If you’re looking to ease bloating and constipation with the Metamucil Wafer, this may be your best option!
+If you’re looking to ease bloating and constipation with psyllium, these wafers may be your best option!

 But, if you intend to consume Metamucil Wafer as a source of nutrients, you might need to add in a snack, like the Human Food Bar, which has more nutrients per serving than Metamucil Wafer.